A general theorem on temporal foliation of causal sets: Automorphisms of infinite causal sets

 Let $k_0 \neq 0,1, -1$ be the least (in absolute value) integer such that, for some $x \in \cC$, $x \prec \Phi^{k_0}(x)$ or $\Phi^{k_0}(x) \prec x$, and let $x_0 \in \cC$ such a realization (i.e. $x_0 \prec \Phi^{k_0}(x_0)$ or $\Phi^{k_0}(x_0) \prec x_0$).

-Using our assumptions on the causal set that we presented at the begining of this section, we can still show the existence of a foliation $F$ of $\cC$ satsifying the following: \\ 1. $F$ satsifies the axioms of foliation , namely (i), (ii) and (iii) of Definition \ref{foliation_0}. \\ 2. $F$ satisfies the clause (b) of the Theorem.
+Using our assumptions on the causal set that we presented at the beginning of this section, we can still show the existence of a foliation $F$ of $\cC$ satisfying the following: \\ 1. $F$ satisfies the axioms of foliation, namely (i), (ii) and (iii) of Definition \ref{foliation_0}. \\ 2. $F$ satisfies the clause (b) of the Theorem.

-Let again $\cE$ be the set of all partial foliations of $\cC$ satisfying $(*)$ and $(**)$ above.
-Again, we show that $\cE$ is not empty.
+Let again $\cE_3$ be the set of all partial foliations of $\cC$ satisfying $(*)$ and $(\dagger)$ under case (1).
+Again, we show that $\cE_3$ is not empty.

 We consider the element $x_0$.
 By our hypotheses, $x_0 \prec \Phi^{k_0}(x_0), k_0 >1$ (say) and for $0< \ell <k_0$ $x_0$ and $\Phi^\ell(x_0)$ are unrelated.